hugo8072/NextHire/README.md

-﻿# Job Application App 📑💼
+﻿# NextHire 📑💼

 ## Project Overview
-A full-stack, security-focused application to track job applications, featuring a robust REST API (Node.js/Express/MongoDB) and a modern React frontend.
+A full-stack application to track job applications, featuring a robust REST API (Node.js/Express/MongoDB) and a modern React frontend.

+---

+## Security Implementation
+NextHire was built with security as a top priority.
+Here’s what protects your data and users:

+### Backend Security
+- **JWT Authentication**: All protected routes require a valid token.
+- **Rate Limiting**: Prevents brute-force and abuse attacks.
+- **2FA (Two-Factor Authentication)**: Required for login.
+- **Input Sanitization & Malicious Input Detection**: All user input is sanitized and checked for XSS, SQL injection, and other attacks.
+Dangerous code or patterns are blocked immediately.
+After detection, the request is rejected and the user is notified.
+- **Login/2FA Attempt Tracking**: Middleware tracks failed attempts and enforces lockouts.
+- **Access Control**: Users can only access their own data; unauthorized access attempts are denied.
+- **Data Validation**: All critical routes use express-validator for strict data validation.
+- **Helmet**: Sets secure HTTP headers.
+- **CORS**: Only allows requests from the authorized frontend.

 ---